 \section{Abstract}

-We introduce Mistake Attribution (MATT), a task for fine-grained understanding of human mistakes in egocentric video.
-Unlike prior mistake understanding work, which lacks fine-grained output, MATT concretely attributes mistakes to the input instruction text or the attempt video.
-MATT determines what part of the instruction is violated (semantic role), when the deviation becomes irreversible (the Point-of-No-Return, PNR), and where the mistake appears in the PNR frame.
-We develop MisEngine, a data engine that automatically constructs attribution-rich mistake samples from existing datasets and inherits their annotations.
-Applied to large egocentric corpora, MisEngine yields EPIC-KITCHENS-M and Ego4D-M—two datasets that are up to two orders of magnitude larger than prior mistake datasets.
-We then present MisFormer, a unified attention-based model for mistake attribution across semantic (what), temporal (when), and spatial (where) dimensions, trained using MisEngine supervision.
-Experiments on our new datasets and prior benchmarks show that MisFormer outperforms strong video-language, temporal localization, hand-object interaction, and mistake-detection baselines.
+We introduce Mistake Attribution (MATT), a new task for fine-grained understanding of human mistakes in egocentric videos.
+While prior work detects whether a mistake occurs, MATT attributes the mistake to \emph{what} part of the instruction is violated (semantic role), \emph{when} in the video the deviation becomes irreversible (the Point-of-No-Return, PNR), and \emph{where} the mistake appears in the PNR frame.
+We develop MisEngine, a data engine that automatically constructs mistake samples from existing datasets with attribution-rich annotations.
+Applied to large egocentric corpora, MisEngine yields EPIC-KITCHENS-M and Ego4D-M---two datasets up to two orders of magnitude larger than prior mistake datasets.
+We then present MisFormer, a unified attention-based model for mistake attribution across semantic, temporal, and spatial dimensions, trained with MisEngine supervision.
+A human study demonstrates the ecological validity of our MisEngine-constructed mistake samples, confirming that EPIC-KITCHENS-M and Ego4D-M can serve as reliable benchmarks for mistake understanding.
+Experiments on both our datasets and prior benchmarks show that MisFormer, as a single unified model, outperforms task-specific SOTA methods by at least 6.66\%, 21.81\%, 18.7\%, and 3.00\% in video-language understanding, temporal localization, hand-object interaction, and mistake detection, respectively.